iancwm/CS605_A2_V2/README.md

 The code will create the following folders:

-- `results`:    Stores the results of the training for each model
+- `training_results`:   Stores the results of the training for each model
 - `charts`:             Visualizations for the training process
 - `model`:              Saves the models here
 - `vocab`:              Saves the generated Vocab object used for prediction
+- `predictions`:        Saves `.csv` containing *pre-processed* prediction text and sentiment classification (`0` for negative or `1` for positive)

 ## YAML parameters